tmdrhsl4857/C_notepad/README.md

   3. Add elements to items (If it's revenue, add it to the + item, if it's an expense, add it to the - item.)
   4. Add in 'Amount Reason Date' format (Important for output programs)
   5. Input Program Exit
-  6. Copy 'database.txt' to output program repository
+  6. Copy 'database_budget.txt' to output program repository
   7. Execute output program

 _how_to_use(input.c support ver.)_  // Developer recommended method